 Snap sees shares jump after beating Q3 expectations

-Last week, Snap saw its share price from $28 to just shy of $34 per share (a nearly 20% increase) in after-hours trading, after beating analyst expectations on both revenue and earnings per share for Q3.
+Last week, Snap saw its share price jump from $28 to just shy of $34 per share (a nearly 20% increase) in after-hours trading, after beating analyst expectations on both revenue and earnings per share for Q3.
 The company delivered $679m in reported revenue, smashing Wall Street's expectations of $555m; which represents 52% year-over-year growth.
 User growth was up 4% to 249m daily active users from the 238m reported at the end of last quarter, marking an 18% year-over-year increase.

 Instagram lets brands create ads with Product Tags from scratch